-Take a boat trip in the Canal Grande : A visit in Venice is not complete without crossing the Canal Grande (Grand Canal) by boat.
-The easiest and cheapest way is to take the Vaporetto (check the official site for hours and tickets), which is the Venetian public waterbus.
+Take a boat trip in the Canal Grande : A visit to Venice is not complete without crossing the Canal Grande (Grand Canal) by boat.
+The easiest and cheapest way is to take the Vaporetto, which is the Venetian public waterbus.
 There are 19 scheduled lines that travel between Venice and nearby islands, such as Murano, Burano and Lido.
 If you take Vaporetto at Piazzale Roma (near the huge parking lots at the entrance of the historic centre) and disembark at San Marco, you would have crossed all the Canal.
-The banks of the Canal Grande are lined with more than 170 buildings, which date between 13th and 18th century.
-All the welfare and art created by the Republic of Venice is demonstrated at these palazzos.
+The banks of the Canal Grande are lined with more than 170 buildings, which date between the 13th and 18th centuries.
+All the welfare and art created by the Republic of Venice are demonstrated at these palazzos.
 Apart from the palazzos, you see magnificent churches like Santa Maria Della Salute and you pass under the two most famous bridges of Venice, Ponte Rialto and Ponte dell’ Academia.

 Feel like a celebrity in Piazza San Marco : Piazza San Marco is the most famous and photographed place in Venice, used to be the epicenter of Venetian Republic and its historic (and expensive) cafes has served all the world known celebrities.
-Along the coast you see the two columns of San Marco and San Torado, which were the sea gate of the city.
+Along the coast, you see the two columns of San Marco and San Torado, which were the sea gate of the city.
 The center of the square is dominated by the 98,5 meters high Campanile and the elaborated Torre dell’ Orologio (on the north side), which was originally designed with seafarers in mind.
-Attached to the Basilica of San Marco, you see the Palazzo Ducale (Doge’ s Palace) , a masterpiece of Gothic architecture.
-It requires several hours to visit the interior, so you could skip for now.
-At the east side of the palace you see Ponte dei Sospiri (Bridge of Sighs), which was crossed by offenders on their way to the interrogators.
+Attached to the Basilica of San Marco, you see the Palazzo Ducale (Doge’s Palace), a masterpiece of Gothic architecture.
+It requires several hours to visit the interior, so you could skip it for now.
+At the east side of the palace, you see Ponte dei Sospiri (Bridge of Sighs), which was crossed by offenders on their way to the interrogators.